IBM/ibm-block-csi-driver/docs/content/troubleshooting/log_status_collect.md

 kubectl get pods -n <namespace> -l product=ibm-block-csi-driver
 ```

-2. If a pod is not in a _Running_ state, run the following command:
+2. If a pod is not in a _Running_ state, run the following command and view the logs:
 ```
 kubectl describe -n <namespace> pod/<pod-name>
 ```

-     View the logs.

 ## Status and log collection
 To collect and display status and logs related to the different components of IBM® block storage CSI driver, use the Kubernetes commands that are found in this section.